garretthoyos/Open-Grants-Program/applications/application-template_AI_Podracer.md

 * Concept https://youtu.be/JV3z_NZQsMU

 *  NEED TO UPDATE DETAILS OF MILESTONES
+*  Kusama: The Canary in the Digital Coal Mine
+*  Innovation from Tesla Cybertruck visualized
+*  Other amazing projects on Kusama visualized

 ### Milestone 3: Spatial Education Lessons: Teaching Startups how to raise money on Polkastarter